KelvinTegelaar/CIPP/docs/user/usingcipp/endpointmanagement/addchocoapp.md

 If you are unsure or don't trust the `intunewin` file, you can always replace this with your own in your fork, you can also download and test, and view the contents of this `intunewin` file.

-## Current known issues / Limitations
+## Known Issues / Limitations

-There are currently no known issues with the Add Choco App page.
-If you have any issues, [please report this as a bug](https://github.com/KelvinTegelaar/CIPP/issues/new?assignees=&labels=&template=bug_report.md&title=BUG%3A+).
+There are no known issues with the Add Chocolatey App page.
+If you have any issues, [please report a bug](https://github.com/KelvinTegelaar/CIPP/issues/new?assignees=&labels=&template=bug_report.md&title=BUG%3A+).